qflowsystems/docs.qflow.com/docs/special-user-privileges/index.md

 ---
 # Special User Privileges

-Q-Action offers different privileges that can be set up for roles, positions, users, or organizations.
+QAction offers different privileges that can be set up for roles, positions, users, or organizations.

 The end-users have the ability to add content to the system, but these special privilege users can manipulate how the information is added to the system.